bscod27/big-man-betweenness/README.md

 # big-man-betweenness
-This repository contains all working material pertinent to the Big Man Betweenness project, `report.ipynb`, submitted to the NFL Big Data Bowl 2023 Kaggle competition.
-It contains the following material:
+This repository contains all working material pertinent to the Big Man Betweenness project, which was submitted to the NFL Big Data Bowl 2023 Kaggle competition.
+It contains the following material in addition to the submitted deliverable, `report.ipynb`:

 - Scripts (*in italics*)
   	- *build.R* - takes the raw input files, assembles networks, calculates measures of interest, creates weekly 'builds' of data for analysis